d2l-ai/d2l-en/chapter_multilayer-perceptrons/dropout.md

 \end{aligned}
 $$

-By design, the expectation remains unchanged, i.e. $\mathbf{E}[h'] = h$.
-This idea is at the heart of dropout where intermediate activations $h$ are replaced by a random variable $h'$ with matching expectation.
+By design, the expectation remains unchanged, i.e., $\mathbf{E}[h'] = h$.
+Intermediate activations $h$ are replaced by a random variable $h'$ with matching expectation.
 The name 'dropout' arises from the notion that some neurons 'drop out' of the computation for the purpose of computing the final result.
-During training we replace intermediate activations with random variables
+During training, we replace intermediate activations with random variables.

 ## Dropout in Practice